This post may contain affiliate links.

 • Pie Crust.
 You can make a homemade crust (I love this easy Whole Wheat Pie Crust and Oil Pie Crust) or keep it simple with a store-bought crust.

 • Leeks.
-A mild, sweet onion, leeks lend themselves to a variety of dishes.
-In this healthy spinach quiche, sautéed leeks melt beautifully into a fluffy egg filling, where their gentle flavor shines.
+Sautéed leeks melt beautifully into a fluffy egg filling, where their gentle flavor shines.
 Check out my guide on how to cut and clean leeks.

 Market Swap

-If you are preparing this quiche for someone who doesn’t enjoy onions of any kind you may omit the leeks and swap them for extra spinach.
+If you are preparing this quiche for someone who doesn’t enjoy onions of any kind, you can omit the leeks and swap them for extra spinach.
 Try adding minced garlic to build back some of the flavor.

 The Directions

-1. Blind Bake the Crust.
+1. Bake the Crust.
 Bake until lightly golden, remove, and let cool.

 a mixture of creamed spinach in a pan